 Budget: If you can afford to pay a premium, there are a ton of great foods that will meet or exceed your kitten's nutritional needs.
 If the cost of these premium foods is too high, however, don't think you have to compromise on quality.
 Plenty of more affordable but still nutritionally rich foods exist.
 It might just take a bit more leg-work to sort through the ingredients and nutritional information to make sure that the company making the food is cutting costs in ways that aren't detrimental to the food.
 The main way that is done is by including soy and corn fillers as well as animal by-products (which, again, can be fine but should not be the main source of protein).
 Don't despair—plenty of brands make affordable kitten food without compromising quality.

-Without further ado, here's our roundup of the best kitten foods in 2022.
+Without further ado, here's our roundup of the best kitten foods on the market.

-Blue Buffalo Healthy Growth Natural Dry Kitten Food, 7-lb.
-Bag
+Blue Buffalo Tastefuls Natural Chicken Dry Kitten Food

 Blue Buffalo is a reliable brand for high-quality, non-processed pet foods, and their Healthy Growth Natural Dry Kitten Food does not disappoint in that regard.
 The first three ingredients in the chicken and brown rice recipe are all proteins: deboned chicken, chicken meal, and Menhaden fish meal.
 Kittens need plenty of protein to grow, and this food contains 36% protein.
 Blue Buffalo Healthy Growth Kitten Food also has a ton of fruits, vegetables, and healthy grains, including brown rice, sweet potatoes, blueberries, cranberries, flax, peas, and carrots.
 These ingredients provide an excellent nutritional blend on their own, but Blue Buffalo also adds what they call "Lifesource Bits," which include even more vitamins, antioxidant-rich ingredients, and minerals, as well as added DHA and ARA, which are both fatty acids that promote brain and eye development.
 The ingredients list is a long one, but it contains no artificial ingredients or by-products.
 This food comes at a high price point, but it's well worth it for ensuring your kitten gets all he or she needs for healthy growth.